 César of Vendôme married Françoise de Lorraine, the niece of Louise of Lorraine (the white queen).

-So wether he got ownership of the chateau via his mother or via his wife's aunt, fact is the castle remained in the family of the Dukes de Vendome for generations to come.
+So whether he got ownership of the chateau via his mother or via his wife's aunt, fact is the castle remained in the family of the Dukes de Vendome for generations to come.

-The last bedroom that we will discuss is the bedroom of the five queens, named after the two daughters and three daughters-in-law of Catherina the Medici.
+The last bedroom that I will discuss is the bedroom of the five queens.
+This room is a reminder of the two daughters and three daughters-in-law of Catherina the Medici.
 They all made it to Queen!

 Last but not least, Catherine's eldest daughter married the king of Spain Philip II, making her Queen of Spain.

-As you can see, Catherine de Medici succeeded very well in marrying off her children, and keeping herself in the center of power.
+As you can see, Catherine de Medici succeeded very well in marrying off her children and keeping herself in the centre of power.
 If she really used sorcery to get this far, who will tell?